yuanjunchai/IKC/README.md

 python codes/scripts/generate_mod_LR_bic.py
 ```
 ## Getting Started
+Download the pre-trained models from `./checkpoints` directory.
+Remember: change opt['path']['pretrain_model_G'] of the .yaml to the path of models you saved.

 ### Train
 First, train SFTMD network, and then use pretrained SFTMD to train Predictor and Corrector networks iteratively.